 You can see all of the different ways to identify your partition with

 lsblk.
-We want to find the name, label, and UUID of the partition.
+You should find the name, label, and UUID of the partition.

 Some versions of

-lsblk will print all of this information if we type:
+lsblk will print all of this information with the

 - sudo lsblk --fs